 Q: How quickly can I start visualizing my data after ingestion?

-A: You can create virtual representations of your industrial equipment or processes using assets in AWS IoT SiteWise.
-An asset represents a device, a piece of equipment, or a process that uploads one or more data streams to the AWS Cloud.
-For example, a wind turbine can send air temperature, propeller rotation speed, and power output time-series measurements to its corresponding asset in AWS IoT SiteWise.
+A: You can create virtual representations of your industrial equipment or processes using assets in Amazon IoT SiteWise.
+An asset represents a device, a piece of equipment, or a process that uploads one or more data streams to the Amazon Web Services Cloud.
+For example, a wind turbine can send air temperature, propeller rotation speed, and power output time-series measurements to its corresponding asset in Amazon IoT SiteWise.
 You can configure assets to transform incoming measurement data using mathematical expressions, such as to convert temperature data from Celsius to Fahrenheit.
 You can also define metrics for your asset data for user-specified time intervals.
 An asset can be expanded to represent a logical grouping of devices, such as an entire wind farm.
 You can associate assets to other assets to create asset hierarchies that represent complex industrial operations.
 Such assets can access the data within their associated child assets so that you can calculate aggregate metrics, such as the net power output of a wind farm.

-A: AWS IoT SiteWise provides two ways for you to consume your equipment and computed data in custom cloud applications.
+A: Amazon IoT SiteWise provides two ways for you to consume your equipment and computed data in custom cloud applications.
 First, you can use Property Notifications to publish a stream of structured IoT data through MQTT messages.
 Your application can subscribe to the MQTT topic and start receiving messages when your equipment and computed data arrives.
 These notifications are configurable at an individual asset property level, so you can choose what data your application receives.
-Second, you can use the SiteWise query APIs in the AWS SDK to retrieve live and historical data as well as computed transforms and metrics.
+Second, you can use the SiteWise query APIs in the Amazon SDK to retrieve live and historical data as well as computed transforms and metrics.

 Q: How do I use Amazon IoT SiteWise with Grafana?